segmentio/segment-docs/src/unify/debugger.md

 ## Working with the Debugger

-Navigate to the Debugger tab on the Unify Settings page of the space you want to debug.
+Navigate to the Debugger tab on the Unify settings page of the space you want to debug.
 Select the Source you want to inspect in the Debugger.

 The Debugger presents a stream of incoming events.
 The event inspector displays three tabs for each event: